lshtech/BalatroOlympus/README.md

 Hephaestus (Rare): all cards become Steel cards when scored.

-Hades (Uncommon):  if first hand of round has only 1 card, destroy it and earn $3
+Hades (Uncommon):  if first hand of round has only 1 card, destroy it and earn $3.

+Hera (Uncommon): every played Queen gives +13 Mult when scored.

 ~work in progress below~